publishpress/PublishPress-Planner/src/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PublishPress is the essential plugin for any site with multiple writers: Content Calendar, Email Notifications, Custom Publishing Statuses and more.
+PublishPress is the essential plugin for any site with multiple writers.
+PublishPress gives you the tools you need to manage content on a busy site.

 == Description ==

-Get the power to collaborate with your editorial team without leaving WordPress.
+Current features:

+* [Calendar](https://pressshack.com/publishpress/docs/calendar/) - The calendar lets you see your posts over a customizable date range.
+* [Custom Statuses](https://pressshack.com/publishpress/docs/custom-statuses/) - Create custom post statuses to define the stages of your publishing workflow.
+* [Editorial Comments](https://pressshack.com/publishpress/docs/editorial-comments/) - Share internal notes with your team.
+* [Editorial Metadata](https://pressshack.com/publishpress/docs/editorial-metadata/) - With Metadata you can customize the extra data that’s tracked for your content.
+* [Notifications](https://pressshack.com/publishpress/docs/notifications/) - With email notifications, you can keep everyone updated about what’s happening with your content.
+* [Content Overview](https://pressshack.com/publishpress/docs/content-overview/) - A single screen that shows the publication status of all your content.
+* [User Groups](https://pressshack.com/publishpress/docs/user-groups/) - Organize your users into groups who can take different roles in your publishing workflow.

 PublishPress is based on Edit Flow.
 Edit Flow is produced by Daniel Bachhuber, Mo Jangda, and Scott Bressler, with special help from Andrew Spittle and Andrew Witherspoon.

-Current features:

-* [Calendar](https://pressshack.com/publishpress/docs/calendar/) - A convenient month-by-month look at your content.
-* [Custom Statuses](https://pressshack.com/publishpress/docs/custom-statuses/) - Define the key stages to your workflow.
-* [Editorial Comments](https://pressshack.com/publishpress/docs/editorial-comments/) - Threaded commenting in the admin for private discussion between writers and editors.
-* [Editorial Metadata](https://pressshack.com/publishpress/docs/editorial-metadata/) - Keep track of the important details.
-* [Notifications](https://pressshack.com/publishpress/docs/notifications/) - Receive timely updates on the content you're following.
-* [Content Overview](https://pressshack.com/publishpress/docs/content-overview/) - View your content overview.
-* [User Groups](https://pressshack.com/publishpress/docs/user-groups/) - Keep your users organized by department or function.
+You can easily migrate from Edit Flow into PublishPress importing all the data and settings automatically.

+== Screenshots ==

+1. The Calendar
+2. Content Overview
+3. Admin Panel
+4. Custom Statuses
+5. User Groups
+6. Metadata

 == Installation ==
 There're two ways to install PublishPress plugin: